NOVA Hope for Haiti’s Medical Missions

 A typical medical mission to Haiti includes six medical providers, translators, nurses and non-medical team leaders to coordinate the mission.
 The missions generally last one week, with the team departing on Sunday morning and returning the following Sunday evening.

 The team departs in the morning from JFK (New York City) to Port Au Prince.
 Volunteers traveling from outside of New York coordinate their flights to meet the team in Port Au Prince.
 The team will then travel about four hours by bus to our clinic in the town of Cavaillon.
 Our facility houses up to 14 people.
 Remaining missionaries stay at a nearby home that has been donated by a generous friend of NOVA Hope for Haiti.

-NOVA Hope for Haiti’s medical clinic has four examine rooms, a fully stocked pharmacy and laboratory (update with what will be?).
+NOVA Hope for Haiti’s medical clinic has four examine rooms, a fully stocked pharmacy and laboratory.
 Patient care and staff training occur over the course of the week, with each provider seeing an average of 25 patients per day.
 Our Haitian doctors work closely with our volunteers, with Haitian nurses providing assistance as well.
 Typically, during a week-long mission, we will treat between 600-800 patients.